 Sector experience matters more in some industries than others.
 A financial services firm has specific requirements around security, client confidentiality, and the quality of front-of-house environments that a technology company may not share.
 Legal practices need particular acoustic performance and document handling infrastructure.
 Life sciences occupiers have regulatory and ventilation requirements that are genuinely specialist.

 The transformation of a 1930s former bank into an investment firm’s London headquarters illustrates the kind of sector-specific challenge that requires deep experience.
-The project demanded respect for heritage architecture while delivering a workspace that met the operational and aesthetic standards of a modern financial services firm.
-Balancing these requirements, working within the constraints of period features while achieving the specification the client expected, required judgement that only comes from repeated exposure to similar briefs.
+The 2,496 square foot project demanded respect for heritage architecture, including the retention of an original vault door, while delivering a workspace that met the operational and aesthetic standards of a modern financial services firm.
+Balancing those requirements, working within the constraints of period features while achieving the specification the client expected, required judgement that only comes from repeated exposure to similar briefs.

 If your sector has particular regulatory, compliance, or operational requirements, check whether the firm has genuine familiarity with them or whether they are learning on the job at your expense.